 People will only buy from or work with people they trust.
-These days, building trust begins by establishing a relationship with people who have the problems you are prepared to solve.
+Building trust begins by establishing a relationship with people who have the problems you are prepared to solve these days.
 You build trust by getting testimonials, endorsements, or case studies from people who have benefited from your products or services.
 You can also build trust by demonstrating you have had success in the past.
 And you can build trust by offering knowledge, service, or even products for free so that your potential customers and clients have the chance to see how well you can help them solve their problems.

 Step #4 – Remove the Perception of Risk

-Anytime someone purchases something there is a risk that it won’t serve their needs.
-To the extent you can show others that the risk that your product or service will not provide the promised value is very low, the more likely it is that people will be willing to invest in what you offer them.
+Anytime someone purchases something, there is a risk that it won’t serve their needs.
+To the extent, you can show others that the chance that your product or service will not provide the promised value is shallow, the more likely it is that people will be willing to invest in what you offer them.

-One simple way to reduce risk is to offer a guarantee.
-If they’re not happy, they can return the product or service and get a refund within some period of time.
-A guarantee allows the customer to see if the promise matches up to their experience.
+A straightforward way to reduce risk is to offer a guarantee.
+If they’re not happy, they can return the product or service and get a refund within some period.
+A contract allows the customer to see if the promise matches up to their experience.

 But you can reduce risk in other ways as well.
-You can offer additional bonuses and extras for free so the value customers receive is so much greater than what they’re paying that they feel the risk of not being satisfied is low.
+You can offer additional bonuses and extras for free, so the value customers receive so much greater than what they’re paying that they feel the risk of not being satisfied is low.